Walking Tour

 Finally in 1982 the hotel was demolished and replaced with the Ontario Tourist Information Centre.

-Though the Emperor is gone, its legacy is preserved in a nearby mural depicting Fort Frances’ historic hotels.
+Though the Emperor is gone, its memory is preserved in a nearby mural that shows Fort Frances’ historic hotels.
 These buildings reflected the town’s growth and ambition during its early development.

 4. The Fort Frances Hotel